-There are times when you need to change your IP address, for instance: after detecting a virus (trojan) or other threat on your computer, being targeted by a hacker, or as a general security measure, it’s good practice to renew your IP address on a weekly basis at the very least.
+There are times when you need to change your IP address, for instance: after detecting a virus (trojan) or other threat on your computer, being targeted by a hacker, or as a general security measure, it’s good practice to renew your IP address weekly at the very least.
 Most ISP’s setup their networks and user modems to automatically renew after 7 days (user connections are typically DHCP) however, if you are more technically minded you can easily change the lease time by logging into your modem and altering this value to a lower number.
 The value will likely be in seconds or minutes, example: 604800 seconds = 10080 minutes = 7 days.

-If you require a less complex option, then simply power cycling your modem will renew your IP address quickly and easily 99% of the time (assuming DHCP connection).
+If you need a less complex option, then simply power cycling your modem will renew your IP address quickly and easily 99% of the time (assuming DHCP connection).
 What does power cycling your modem mean?
 Well, it’s as simple as switching off your modem (or unplugging the power cord) for 60 seconds and then switching it back on again (see example 1.a below).
 This closes the connection to your ISP and forces a new IP address negotiation when you switch it back on.
 You may have to wait up to 5 minutes after power cycling to successfully re-connect to your ISP.

 But what if I have a static IP address?